 We hear it on social media and regular media, from friends and family, and probably from our own inner voice — “How will we ever get past this toxic divide in America?”
+Other countries’ experience wirth truth and reconciliation offers some hope for us, too.

 Loss of Hope